Prologue

 “That’s crazy.”

 “It’s my own fault,” Luke continues, leading me down the hallway to our left.
 “I should have moved in with one of my teammates, but I was stubborn.”
 He stops at a door with 3110 on a white plaque next to it.
-“I’d never lived by myself before, so I was more excited about being able to afford a place then I was about figuring out what area would be safest.
-I wasn’t bothered by the neighborhood so much as I’d forgotten how quickly the wrong kind of people would figure out how much I traveled.”
+“I’d never lived by myself before, so I was more excited about being able to afford a place than I was about figuring out what area would be safest.
+I wasn’t bothered by the neighborhood so much.
+I’d forgotten how quickly the wrong kind of people would figure out how much I traveled.”

 “I’ve always lived in pretty safe neighborhoods,” I say as Luke unlocks the door with a regular old key.
 “With gates and stuff.”

-I make it a point to add the “and stuff” so it sounds like the gate might be a feature of the neighborhood, rather than something specific to our massive sprawling house in suburban Los Angeles with entry gates at the bottom of our driveway.
+I make it a point to add the “and stuff” so it sounds like the gate might be a feature of the neighborhood rather than something specific to our massive sprawling house in suburban Los Angeles with entry gates at the bottom of our driveway.
 It probably still sounds pretentious.

 “Gates and stuff?” he asks, extending his arm and allowing me to scoot past him into his place.
 “Welcome.”

 “Thanks.”
-Luke stands a little taller and the skin wrinkles around his eyes.
+Luke stands a little taller, and the skin wrinkles around his eyes.
 That’s when I realize there’s no cleaning lady.
 He takes great pride in his home.
 “I bought it from Gribov about a year ago.
 He and Kristen wanted a house.
 I wanted a condo.
 It worked out perfectly.”

 He hangs his keys on a hook above a light switch in the kitchen.
 “Make yourself at home.
 You want a water?” he asks, opening the fridge and pulling out a bottle.